Lawrence, Kansas: Sports

 David Booth Kansas Memorial Stadium, the oldest stadium west of the Mississippi River, opened in 1921 and is the home of the Kansas Jayhawks football team.

 Kansas fans celebrate the Jayhawks' victory in the 2008 Final Four on Massachusetts Street.

 Lawrence is also the home of the University of Kansas (KU) athletic teams.
 The perennially highly ranked Kansas Jayhawks basketball team (1922 and 1923 Helms Foundation National Champions and 1952, 1988, 2008, and 2022 NCAA Champions) is closely followed by most residents during the winter.
 Massachusetts Street, the primary street of downtown Lawrence, flooded with fans in 2002, 2003, 2008, 2012, and 2022, after both KU's victories and defeats in the final rounds of the NCAA tournaments those years.
 KU's football team had their best record in their school history in the 2007–2008 season going 12–1 and culminating with a victory in the Orange Bowl.
 In 2008, the football and basketball programs achieved a 49-4 record, the most combined wins by the two NCAA sports in a single season.

+During the 2026 FIFA World Cup, the Algeria national football team established its team base camp in Lawrence, where it trained at Rock Chalk Park at The University of Kansas and stayed at The Oread hotel throughout the tournament.
+The city publicly announced the selection in February 2026.
+Additionally, on June 10, 2026, Rock Chalk Park hosted Algeria's final pre–2026 FIFA World Cup warm-up match, an international friendly against Bolivia, which Algeria won 4–0.